MrPowers/mrpowers-benchmarks/README.md

 * they include the full query time (h2o benchmarks just include the query time once the data is loaded in memory)
 * Parquet files are used instead of CSV

+## Running the benchmarks on your machine

+Use [falsa](https://github.com/mrpowers-io/falsa) to generate the dataset.

+You can use this command: `falsa groupby --path-prefix=~/data --size SMALL --data-format PARQUET`.

+Here's how to run the benchmarks in this project: `uv run benchmarks/run_all.py /Users/matthewpowers/data/G1_1e8_1e8_100_0.parquet`.

+The small dataset has 10 million rows and runs quite fast.
+The medium dataset (100 million rows) runs slower.
+The large dataset (1 billion rows) often causes memory errors and is a good way to stress test query engines on localhost.

 ## Benchmarking is hard

 It's difficult to build accurate benchmarks.
 Runtimes depends on the hardware, software versions, and data setup.